 RICS currently serves a variety of clients, who manage retail stores in Specialty Run, Sporting Goods, Footwear, Apparel, Workwear, Western Wear and more!
-To learn more about our current clients check out our case studies.
+To learn more about our current clients here.

 Yes, the RICS POS works in offline so you never lose a sale.

 RICS currently serves retailers in the United States and Canada.

 Retailers can use RICS to run reports on future orders and at-once purchase orders.
 Monitoring open purchase orders allows adjustments to be made to align with changes in retail sales.

 On-Hand and Sales Analysis reports in RICS make it easy to identify trends for future orders and fill-ins.
 RICS analyzes inventory and can generate automatic purchase orders based on minimum and maximum levels set by the retailer.
 RICS can also generate automatic purchase orders based on sales.

 On-Hand and Sales Analysis reports, using RICS’ robust reporting capabilities, make it easy to identify trends for future orders and fill-ins allowing a retailer to forecast and react to retail sales trends.